akb825/DeepSea/README.md

 * `-DDEEPSEA_INSTALL=ON|OFF`: Allow installation for DeepSea components.
 This can be useful when embedding in other projects to prevent installations from including DeepSea.
 For example, when statically linking into a shared library.
 Defaults to `ON`.
 * `-DDEEPSEA_ANDROID_ASSETS_DIR=folder`: Folder relative to project app directory to place assets for Android.
 Defaults to `src/main/assets`.
 * `-DDEEPSEA_NO_PREBUILT_LIBS=ON|OFF`: Don't use any pre-built library dependencies.
+* `-DCMAKE_OSX_DEPLOYMENT_TARGET=version`: Minimum version of macOS to target when building for Mac.
+Defaults to 10.13, but may be set as low as 10.11.

 Once you have built and installed DeepSea, you can find the various modules with the `find_package()` CMake function.
 For example: